House of the Tragic Poet: Helen and Paris

-Helen boards ship to travel back to her homeland of Troy.
+Helen boards ship to travel to Troy.
 Although no longer in the image, it is believed that Paris was already seated in the boat as Helen boards.
 Both of these images are part of the collection at the Archaeological Museum in Naples.

 West wall

 Abduction of Amphitrite

 Although a large portion of this panel is destroyed, the same composition is seen in a painting from the Villa di Carmiano in Stabiae.
 The bottom half of the painting was found intact in the House of the Tragic Poet, and depicts Eros as he rides a dolphin and carries a trident.
 The missing portion, visible in Stabiae, shows that the painting originally depicted Poseidon on his sea horse as he abducted Amphitrite.
 Like in other panels, she looked out toward the viewer.

 Wrath of Achilles

 Almost none of this panel has survived, but the composition, stance of the feet, and red cloth seem to match others which depict the Wrath of Achilles.
 Only feet and drapery are visible in the surviving portions.
 The original painting likely depicted Achilles on the right side of the panel as he drew a dagger to attack Agamemnon for taking Briseis, but he is restrained by Athena, who tells him to talk to Agamemnon rather than fight him.